sankalp1999/twitter-circle/README.md

    git clone https://github.com/sankalp1999/twitter-circle.git
    ```

-2. Copy your Twitter archive into the project folder and name it `twitter-archive`.
+2. Copy your Twitter archive into the project folder and rename the archive/zip file `twitter-archive`

 3. Install Node.js (for Linux and macOS):
    - Visit the official Node.js website: https://nodejs.org